ankitects/faqs/src/when-problems-occur.md

 Please close Anki, then start it again while holding down the shift key, which will disable any add-ons you have installed.

-If the problem goes away when add-ons are disabled, you can disable or delete some add-ons and try again, until you discover which add-on is causing the problem.
+If the problem goes away when add-ons are disabled, you can narrow down the culprit by disabling one or more add-ons, restarting Anki, and seeing if the problem goes away.
+Repeat the process trying different add-ons, until you discover which one is causing the problem.

-If the issue turns out to be an add-on, please disable the add-on and report the issue on the add-on's download page.
+If the issue turns out to be an add-on, please report the issue to the add-on author.

 **5. Restart your computer**